Skip to main content

 Academic

 A sophisticated analysis of the cardiovascular outcomes of long-term testosterone therapy requires moving beyond composite endpoints to examine the specific biological mechanisms through which testosterone modulates vascular health and disease.
-The clinical conversation is often centered on (MACE), yet the underlying pathophysiology is a complex interplay of direct genomic and non-genomic hormonal actions, effects on inflammatory pathways, and hematological changes.
-A deep exploration of these mechanisms provides a more granular understanding of the safety profile of testosterone and informs a more nuanced clinical approach.
+The clinical conversation is often centered on major adverse cardiac events (MACE), yet the underlying pathophysiology is a complex interplay of direct genomic and non-genomic hormonal actions, effects on inflammatory pathways, and hematological changes.

 Endothelial Function and Atherosclerosis Progression

+The endothelium, a single layer of cells lining all blood vessels, is a critical regulator of vascular homeostasis.
+Endothelial dysfunction is considered an early event in the pathogenesis of atherosclerosis.
+Testosterone’s effects on the endothelium are multifaceted.
 In vitro and in vivo studies have shown that testosterone can promote vasodilation, partly through the modulation of nitric oxide synthase activity and ion channel function.
 This vasodilatory effect could theoretically be protective against hypertension and improve blood flow.

-The impact on progression, however, is more complex.
+The impact on atherosclerosis progression, however, is more complex.
 Observational studies have often linked low endogenous testosterone to a higher prevalence of coronary artery disease.
 Interventional trials have yielded mixed results.
 For instance, some studies using intravascular ultrasound or CT angiography have investigated whether testosterone therapy accelerates or slows the progression of atherosclerotic plaque.

 The Cardiovascular Trial, a substudy of the Testosterone Trials, found that testosterone treatment was associated with a greater increase in non-calcified plaque volume compared to placebo over one year.
-This finding suggests a potential mechanism that warrants careful consideration, even as the larger did not find an associated increase in clinical MACE events.
+This finding suggests a potential mechanism that warrants careful consideration, even as the larger TRAVERSE trial did not find an associated increase in clinical MACE events.
 This highlights a potential divergence between changes in surrogate markers (like plaque volume) and the occurrence of hard clinical endpoints.

 Hematopoiesis and Thrombotic Risk

 One of the most consistent physiological effects of testosterone administration is the stimulation of erythropoiesis, leading to an increase in hematocrit and hemoglobin levels.
 This effect is mediated through the stimulation of erythropoietin production and the suppression of hepcidin, a key regulator of iron availability.
-While this is beneficial for correcting anemia in hypogonadal men, it can also lead to secondary erythrocytosis (a hematocrit above the normal range).
-A central question in cardiovascular safety is whether this iatrogenic erythrocytosis translates into a clinically significant increase in thrombotic risk.

 While testosterone-induced erythrocytosis is a known effect, its direct causal link to an increased rate of major thrombotic events remains a subject of ongoing investigation.

 Elevated hematocrit increases blood viscosity, which can alter hemodynamics and potentially increase the risk of both venous and arterial thrombosis.
-Some retrospective studies have found an association between the development of erythrocytosis during testosterone therapy and a higher risk of MACE and (VTE), particularly within the first year of treatment.
+Some retrospective studies have found an association between the development of erythrocytosis during testosterone therapy and a higher risk of MACE and venous thromboembolism (VTE), particularly within the first year of treatment.

 However, the TRAVERSE trial, while noting an increased risk of pulmonary embolism, did not find a statistically significant association between the change in hematocrit and the risk of MACE or VTE overall.
 This suggests that while hematocrit is a crucial parameter to monitor and manage, it may not be the sole driver of thrombotic risk in this population.
 The table below contrasts the established physiological effect with the clinical event data from major trials.

 Parameter Physiological Mechanism Key Clinical Trial Findings (TRAVERSE) Implication for Clinical Practice